Read Between the Layers: Leveraging Multi-Layer Representations for Rehearsal-Free Continual Learning with Pre-Trained

+Full body adaptation, as done with strategy (i), is expensive with respect to computational resources and required training data.
+Parameter-Efficient Transfer Learning (PETL), as implemented in strategy (ii), updates a fully connected classification head (\emph{linear probe}) via iterative gradient methods during training and inference, which is subject to task-recency bias~\citep{mai_supervised_2021,rymarczyk_icicle_2023,wang_cba_2023} and catastrophic forgetting \citep{zhang_slca_2023,ramasesh_anatomy_2021}.
+Class-prototype methods \citep{zhou_revisiting_2023,janson_simple_2022,mcdonnell_ranpac_2023} that follow strategy (iii), in contrast, offer a promising alternative, as they utilize extracted features directly, making them more resource-efficient than full body adaptation and demonstrating greater robustness compared to PETL methods applied to the trainable linear probe.

-Despite their effectiveness, contemporary class-prototype methods for CL use only the features obtained by the last layer of the backbone for class-prototype construction.
-However, as the discrepancy between the pre-training and fine-tuning domain increases, the high-level last-layer features might not generalize well enough to provide a good class separability in the target domain anymore.
-The challenge is therefore to find a prototype-based classifier that leverages the representations of a pre-trained feature extractor holistically, ideally at comparably low memory and computational cost.
+Despite their effectiveness, contemporary class-prototype methods for CL extract only the features obtained from the last layer of the backbone for prototype construction.
+However, as the discrepancy between the pre-training and fine-tuning domains widens, the high-level features from the last layer may not generalize sufficiently to ensure adequate class separability in the target domain.
+Thus, the challenge lies in developing a prototype-based classifier that utilizes the representations of a pre-trained feature extractor in a holistic manner, ideally with low memory and computational costs.

-In this work, we hypothesize that representations are most effectively leveraged from multiple layers to construct a classifier based on first-order (class-prototypes) and second-order (Gram matrix) feature statistics.
-Such a strategy is inspired by works on Neural Style Transfer \cite{gatys_neural_2016,jing_neural_2020}, which involve applying the artistic style of one image to the content of another image, a problem that can be viewed through the lens of domain adaptation \cite{li_demystifying_2017}.
+In this work, we hypothesize that representations are most effectively leveraged from multiple layers to construct a classifier based on first-order (class prototypes) and second-order (Gram matrix) feature statistics.
+Such a strategy is inspired by works on Neural Style Transfer \citep{gatys_neural_2016,jing_neural_2020}, which involve applying the artistic style of one image to the content of another image, a problem that can be viewed through the lens of domain adaptation \citep{li_demystifying_2017}.
 To achieve neural style transfer, a model has to disentangle image information into content and style (e.g., textures, patterns, colors).
-While content information is expressed in terms of activations of features at different layers (which translates to calculating intra-layer class-prototypes in our case), style information is expressed as correlations between features of different layers (which corresponds to us calculating intra-layer Gram matrices).
+While content information is expressed in terms of activations of features at different layers (which translates to calculating multi-layer class prototypes in our case), style information is expressed as correlations between features of different layers (which corresponds to calculating multi-layer Gram matrices).